-It’s great to see the automaker offering an impressive degree of customisation and further, supporting both Apple CarPlay and Android Auto.
-These systems work over USB, although, one can connect wirelessly via Bluetooth – only the lowest quality SBC codec is supported.
+Nonetheless, it’s great to see the automaker offering an impressive degree of customisation and further, supporting both Apple CarPlay and Android Auto over a wired connection.
+These systems work temperamentally over USB, although, one can connect wirelessly via Bluetooth – the SBC and AAC codecs are supported only.

 As for media controls, they can be accessed through the display or via a set of physical buttons found on the left-hand side of the steering wheel.

 For a demo of the MG5 EV’s audio system head on over to our YouTube channel.

 When it comes to its audio configuration, the MG5 EV has six speakers in total: there’s a tweeter within each of the A-pillars, and full-range drivers within each of the front and rear doors.
 Unfortunately, there’s no physical subwoofer in the boot, but as mentioned it would seem as if there’s a virtual subwoofer.